Updates from the Feldenkrais Project and Twin Cities Feldenkrais during the pandemic

 Since the pandemic began I’ve been regularly receiving notes like the one above both from our Feldenkrais Project audio collection listeners and participants in my quarantine-inspired weekly online public Zoom classes.
 I’ve learned from these emails and comments that it’s essential right now to keep working vigorously toward our vision of spreading the life-changing benefits of Feldenkrais study as widely as possible, with the help of all our listeners and the generous donors who make this website possible.
 Please help us share our amazing FREE and Pay-What-You-Can resources!

-FP listeners know how passionate I am about learning, making the world a better place, and communicating clearly and openly.
+FP listeners know how passionate I am about learning, adapting, making the world a better place, and communicating clearly and openly.
 I’ll keep this page updated as the situation changes.

 Here are topics and summaries for what’s below.
 Use the headings if you’d like more details.
 You’ll also find at the bottom more testimonials about what the FP recordings and TCF live video classes mean to our web visitors during the pandemic.